Session Puzzles are application-level vulnerabilities that

 ► Login modules with premature session value population.

-► Registration, password recovery and recovery challenge modules.
+► Registration, password recovery and recovery challenge

 ► Multiphase processes.